 Amino acids are building blocks of proteins, and two are among the top natural alternatives to Xanax.

-They can be found in food, but often not in sufficient amounts for therapeutic value.
+They can be found in food, but often not in sufficient amounts to provide therapeutic value.

 Both are readily available as over-the-counter supplements that can be taken for anxiety.

-It has an abundance of effects on the brain’s GABA system.
+It exerts numerous effects on the brain’s GABA system.